anxpara/wayfinder-animation-tool/README.md

 * Optional mixins can be found in wayfinder.scss (see file for full documentation)...
 * Enable horizontal clipping and disable horizontal scrolling--especially useful on mobile
+* Fix an ancient 3d rendering bug in safari/webkit
 * Reinstate pointer event pass-through for transparent travelers that have been transformed
 * Quickly add nameplates to waypoints for easy labeling

 ### Stash